firepear/homefarm/docs/control_install.md

 1. Find a mirror that is geographically close to you and has low delay
 1. Copy the URL of your chosen mirror

-Then, in the controller container, edit `./srv/homefarm/mirrorlist` (`vi` and `mg` are available) and add a line:
+Mn the controller container, edit `./srv/homefarm/mirrorlist-x86_64` (`vi` and `mg` are available) and add a line:

 `Server = MIRROR_URL`

+then save and exit

-Save and exit, then run `'farmctl init'` to complete initialization of the controller environment.
-This is mostly automatic, but it will ask you for the IP address of the host which is running the container.
+Run `'farmctl init'` to complete initialization of the controller environment.
+This is mostly automatic, but it will ask you for:

+* The machine architectures you want to mirror packages for.
+The default is `x86_64`.
+If you only have Raspberry Pis, enter `armv7h`.
+If you have both, enter `x86_64 armv7h`
+* The IP address of the host which is running the container